graphology/graphology/docs/index.md

 A `graphology` graph can therefore be directed, undirected or mixed, allow self-loops or not, and can be simple or support parallel edges.

-Along with those specifications, one will also find a comprehensive [standard library](standard-library) full of graph theory algorithms and common utilities such as graph generators, layouts, traversals etc.
+Along with this `Graph` object, one will also find a comprehensive [standard library](standard-library) full of graph theory algorithms and common utilities such as graph generators, layouts, traversals etc.

 Finally, `graphology` graphs are able to emit a wide variety of [events](events), which makes them ideal to build interactive renderers for the browser.
 It is for instance used by [sigma.js](https://www.sigmajs.org/) as its data backend.